 What would you want more when it comes to cakes?
 This chocolate poppy seed cake or Romanian Tosca cake has it all!

-An aromatic base made with egg whites and lots of crunchy poppy seeds, vanilla buttercream, a bit of coffee and a thick layer of chocolate on top of everything.
+An aromatic base made with egg whites and lots of crunchy poppy seeds, a vanilla buttercream layer, a bit of coffee, and a thick layer of chocolate on top of everything.
 It is sooooo good!

-As long as I have my peace and quiet baking is more than baking, is like a therapy against stress, a time when I can concentrate on something that I can do well, something that doesn’t leave me exhausted but satisfied.
+As long as I have my peace and quiet, baking is more than baking, is like a therapy against stress, a time when I can concentrate on something that I can do well, something that doesn’t leave me exhausted but satisfied.
 Well, at least when things go smoothly and the cake tastes and looks amazing at the end of the process. 🙂

 And so it was with this Vanilla Poppy Seed Cake, the baking process went exactly the way I liked it: smoothly despite the many baking steps involved and completely satisfying – the cake looked great and it tasted even better.
-The recipe for this cake is slightly adapted from a Romanian blog – Barbat la cratita, a funny name, translated Man at the pot. 🙂 🙂
+The recipe for this cake is slightly adapted from a Romanian blog – Barbat la cratita (in Romanian), a funny name, translated Man at the pot. 🙂 🙂